-The AN airlock is a six blade valve with standard neoprene flexible tips designed for most nuisance dust discharge requirements.
-The double wiper action creates an effective seal and handles differential pressure up to 17" wg.
+The AN is a six-blade valve with standard neoprene flexible tips designed for most nuisance dust discharge requirements.
+Standard inlet and outlet sizes range from 6 to 30-inches in round-to-round or square-to-square configurations.
+The double wiper action creates an effective seal and handles differential pressure up to 17 "wg.
 Standard options, based on the type of dust removed, include flex tips of EPDM and polyurethane.
+Extended clearnace wipers are available for Models AN8 through 16.